Color Palette Parity @ Color Health

 Time to plan out the implementation!
 I came up with 2 options after some deliberation:

+We ended up deciding on Solution A to minimize customization, preventing as much future migration pain as possible should the MUI API change (which it has definitely done).
 Of course, things at scale are always more complicated than they may seem.
-For us here, we had to consider questions like:
+For us here, we had to consider other questions like:

 To address these constraints, we opted for some finishing touches in our solution: